zowe/docs-site/docs/appendix/zowe-glossary.md

 * **ZLUX**

   This is a codename for the Zowe Application Framework, consisting of the Zowe desktop and App server.
-We should replace as many occurrences of "ZLUX" in our documentation with "desktop", "app framework" and "app-server" according to which part we are talking about.
-More mentions of ZLUX lead to more confusion.

 * **API Gateway**